mahendrabairagi/visual/develop_road_surface_damage_detection_model.md

 6. Save model so that it can be used in Deeplens project.

 ### 1. Collect and annotate dataset **This is optional step ** I already have created dataset and its ready for you to use in Sagemaker.
-<details> <summary>Click below if you want to see how to collect and annotate dataset </summary>

-You can download it from [here](https://s3.amazonaws.com/deeplens-crackedroad/road_damage_detector_dataset.tar.gz).
 If you want to create your own dataset then you can follow this step.
 Otherwise you can download the model and skip to step 2.
 Upload dataset to S3.

+You can download dataset from [here](https://s3.amazonaws.com/deeplens-crackedroad/road_damage_detector_dataset.tar.gz).

+<details> <summary>Click below if you want to see how to collect and annotate dataset </summary>

 Detecting road surface damage needs detecting multiple objects in the image frame.
 So we will need to build object detection model.